Krmatlgn/jsGame/README.md

 Contributing guidelines for those who wish to contribute can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## Acknowledgements

-We would like to thank all contributors who participated in the development of this project.

 ## Contact Information

 - For feedback or questions regarding the project, you can reach out via GitHub.